HR Teams Spend Too Much Time on Repetitive Work. AI Can Help.

 After hiring, AI can guide new employees through the onboarding process like a dedicated personal assistant.
 An AI onboarding agent answers questions about company policies, benefits enrollment, IT setup, and team structures -- available 24/7 so new hires do not have to wait until Monday morning to find out where to park or how to set up their email.

 The system automatically assigns and tracks onboarding tasks (complete tax forms, review safety training, meet with team lead), sends reminders for overdue items, and escalates to HR when human intervention is needed.
-Companies using AI-assisted onboarding report 40-60% reduction in time-to-productivity for new hires and significantly higher satisfaction scores during the crucial first 90 days.
+Vendors and early adopters report faster time-to-productivity for new hires and higher satisfaction during the first 90 days; the exact numbers vary widely by company and are mostly self-reported, so treat specific percentages as illustrative rather than guaranteed.

 Performance Management: Data-Driven Insights, Not Gut Feelings